sergiorosendo/tibia_nodie/README.md

 ###### Try to make a profit

-If you sell your runes for the npc's price and buy Rings of Healing paying up to 1.5k each, you should be get some daily profit.
+If you sell your runes for the same price as npcs do and buy Rings of Healing for up to 1.5k each, you should be able get some daily profit.

 Always renew your buying offers for RoH in market and try to keep their price as low as possible.
-Note that as *NoDie* and other similar bots become popuplar, RoH stocks will diminish and its price will rise.
+Do note that, as *NoDie* and other similar bots become common place, RoH demand may increase substantially and, if so, its price will rise.

 ###### Avoid unnecessary attention
 Rent a house with at least one SQM that is not visible from anywhere outside the house and train ML in that spot.